 How Do Circadian Rhythms Affect Aging?

-Your body's internal clock, the circadian rhythm, coordinates thousands of biological processes.
+The circadian rhythm is your body's internal clock, and it coordinates thousands of biological processes across roughly 24 hours.
 When this rhythm is disrupted, aging accelerates at the cellular level.

-A comprehensive review in Nature Reviews Neuroscience found that circadian disruption is associated with3:
+A comprehensive review published in Nature Reviews Neuroscience found that circadian disruption is associated with3:

-The master clock in your brain's suprachiasmatic nucleus becomes less robust with age, creating a feedback loop: aging disrupts circadian rhythms, and disrupted rhythms accelerate aging.
+The suprachiasmatic nucleus is the master clock in your brain, and it becomes less reliable with age.
+This creates a feedback loop: aging disrupts circadian rhythms, and disrupted rhythms accelerate aging.

 Shift Work and Longevity